-- (1) Lockable enclosed bicycle storage.
-Provide long-term bicycle storage, enclosed bicycle storage spaces for 10 percent of required motor vehicle parking with no more than 10 spaces required (e.g.: if a site requires 50 motor vehicle parking spaces, a minimum of 5 enclosed bicycle storage spaces shall be provided to receive credit for this measure). - (2) Bicycle Repair Center.
-Provide a designated bicycle repair center open to the public and consisting of, at least one air pump, water, and basic tools for minor repairs. - (g) Sustainable Certification.
-Certification through EarthCraft, LEED, Green Globes (three globes minimum to receive credit for this measure), National Green Building Standard (NGBS) (silver minimum to receive credit for this measure), or another third-party certification program approved by the Zoning Official. - (h) Alternative Measures.
+- parking lots, and driveways.
+Thewater shall be directed into the groundwater or other acceptable storm accommodation per the Zoning Official. - (4) Water reclamation.
+Install a water collection device to be used in lieu of potable water forirrigation, water features, etc. - (c) Transportation category measures. - (1) Bicycle storage.
+Provide long-term bicycle storage using lockable, enclosed bicycle storage units for ten (10) percent of required motor vehicle parking with no more than 10 spaces required (e.g.: ifa site requires 50 motor vehicle parking spaces, a minimum of 5 enclosed bicycle storage spaces shall be provided to receive credit for this measure). - (2) Bicycle repair center.
+Provide a designated bicycle repair center open to the public and consisting of, at least one air pump, water, and basic tools for minor repairs. - (d) Sustainable certification.
+Certification through EarthCraft, LEED, Green Globes (three globes minimum to receive credit for this measure), National Green Building Standard (NGBS) (silver minimum to receive credit for this measure), or another third-party certification program approved by the Zoning Official. - (e) Alternative measures.
 The applicant may submit an alternative sustainable development measure for approval by the Zoning Official.
 The measure shall further a sustainability goal and shall not be considered standard practice for current developments.
 The measure shall be unrelated to any of the other measures defined in this Section.
 Based upon their review, the Zoning Official shall approve for the number of points to be awarded.
 Required documentation shall clearly illustrate that the measure furthers a sustainability goal.

-Table 94-99 - Sustainability Measures
+Table 94-100 - Sustainability Measures

 Category Measure Value

-Renewable Energy 5 points
+ENERGY Renewable Energy 5 points

-ENERGY Green Roof 4 points
+Green Roof 4 points

 Energy Efficient Fixtures 1 point

-Building Water Efficiency 2 points
+WATER Building Water Efficiency 2 points

-Water Efficient Landscaping 1 point

-WATER Stormwater Runoff 2 points
+Stormwater Runoff 2 points

 Pervious Pavement 3 points

-Water Reclamation 1 point
+WaterReclamation 1 point

-TDANCDODTATION Bicycle Storage 1 point
+TRANSPORTATION Bicycle Storage 1 point

-TRANSPORTATION Bicycle Repair Center 1 point
+ALTERNATIVE Bicycle Repair Center 1 point

-ALTEDALATIVE Sustainability Certification 5 points
+Sustainability Certification 5 points

-ALTERNATIVE Alternative Measures 1 to 3 points
+Alternative Measures 1 to 3 points